FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 ## Debugger

-{{VeryImportantMessage|'''A debugger is planned for FreeCAD and these steps are a work-around until it is available.
-See github.com/mumme74/FreeCAD/tree/editor_fixes'''}}
+**'''A debugger is planned for FreeCAD and these steps are a work-around until it is available.
+See github.com/mumme74/FreeCAD/tree/editor_fixes'''**

 [Debuggers](wikipedia:Debugger.md) typically provide two main features (amongst others):